-The North Dakota Department of Human Services is an umbrella agency headed by an Executive Director appointed by the Governor.
-The Executive Director and the Deputy Director oversee the operations of four organizational components consisting of Program and Policy, Medical Services, Behavioral Health and Administration and Support.
+The North Dakota Department of Human Services (DHS) is an umbrella agency headed by an Executive Director appointed by the Governor.
+DHS provides services for community inclusion, behavioral health, and family stability.
+Each of these areas is supported by various DHS policy and service delivery divisions.